The best Fairtrade chocolate brands make a perfect gift for Easter, Valentine’s Day. Christmas, birthdays…any occasion, really!

 Recent findings from Fairtrade International show cocoa production is an unsustainable and often inhumane industry.
 Firstly, cocoa production can result in environmental destruction: since it’s a profitable crop, many farmers will cut down swathes of forest, often in rain forested areas, to plant cacao.

 Secondly, the majority of the world’s cocoa comes from four countries in West Africa – the Ivory Coast, Ghana, Nigeria and Cameroon.
 In Ghana and the Ivory Coast there are an estimated 2.1 million children working in the cocoa fields.
-And despite the high retail cost of chocolate, farmers in the Ivory Coast have an average income of around $2,276 per year – I did I double take when I saw that – it’s less than $1 a day.
+And despite the high retail cost of chocolate, farmers in the Ivory Coast have an average income of around $2,276 per year – I did I double take when I saw that – how could that possibly be a fair wage?
 Cocoa farmers also have to fight through volatile and declining prices to even make that income.
-(Learn more in this recap of the World Cocoa Conference.)
+(Learn more about social injustice in cocoa farming in this recap of the World Cocoa Conference.)

 Honestly, before researching cocoa production for this article, I had no idea of the scale of the problems caused by chocolate!
 But never fear, there are solutions…